SHEKHARKUMMARI/Git_Documentation/README.md

 A failure DURING a merge indicates a conflict between the current local branch and the branch being merged.
 This indicates a conflict with another developers code.
 Git will do its best to merge the files but will leave things for you to resolve manually in the conflicted files.

 ### How to identify merge conflicts
-As we have experienced from the proceeding example, Git will produce some descriptive output letting us know that a CONFLICT has occcured.
+Git will produce some descriptive output letting us know that a CONFLICT has occcured.
 We can gain further insight by running the **git status** command.
 The output from git status indicates that there are unmerged paths due to a conflict.

 ### How to Resolve Merge Conflicts in Git?
 There are a few steps that could reduce the steps needed to resolve merge conflicts in Git.